Not Without My Daughter (book): Reception

 Moody denied many of the claims made by his wife in "Not Without my Daughter".
 He collaborated with Alexis Kouros to create a documentary, Without My Daughter, to counter the claims in Betty's book.

 In the book, she denied several times that she was propagating a negative stereotype of Iranians.
 She explained that, "Iranians could not be placed into a single category of fanatical American haters".
 She also mentioned several instances of women who were not mistreated by their husbands, but also maintained, throughout the book, that most smugglers who helped people escape Iran could not be trusted.
 Nevertheless, the book and the movie of the same name have been criticized for their representation of Muslim Iranians and of their culture.

 The book was nominated for a Pulitzer Prize.

-A tie-in edition of the book, to coincide with the 1990s film of the same name, was released by St. Martin's Press in 1991, complete with cover art depicting Sally Field as Betty and Sheila Rosenthal as Mahtob dressed in nightgowns while they pray together; this edition contained several rare black-and-white interior photographic screenshots from the film, including one of the actors smiling together, in contrast to the stern fundamentalist roles they played.
+A tie-in edition of the book, to coincide with the 1990s film of the same name, was released by St. Martin's Press in 1991, complete with cover art depicting Sally Field as Betty and Sheila Rosenthal as Mahtob dressed in nightgowns while they pray together; this edition contained several rare black-and-white interior photographic screenshots from the film, including one of the actors smiling, in contrast to the stern fundamentalist roles they played.
 This edition of the book has since fallen out of print.

 A further book was released in 2015, My Name is Mahtob written by Mahtob Mahmoody with the tagline Not without my Daughter continues.